Best Medicare Plans for Veterans

 Veterans often have government-funded health insurance options through the VA or TRICARE.
 Having Medicare in addition to those coverages can provide other benefits, including access to more doctors and hospitals.

-2. Medicare Supplement: If you don't want a Medicare Advantage plan, you can buy a Medicare Supplement plan, also called a Medigap plan, to layer on top of your Original Medicare.
+Medicare Supplement: A Medicare Supplement plan, also called a Medigap plan, gives you an added layer of coverage on top of your Original Medicare.
 Medigap plans cover most of the medical costs that Original Medicare doesn't.

-3. Medicare Part D: You can also get a Part D plan if you decide not to buy Medicare Advantage.
-Part D pays for prescription medications.
-Getting both a Medigap plan and a Part D plan helps you keep your medical bills low as you get older.
+Medicare Part D: Part D pays for prescription medications.
+Getting both Medigap and Part D helps you keep your medical bills low as you get older.
+You can only get a Part D plan if you have Original Medicare; you can't pair Part D with Medicare Advantage plans.

 Best Medicare Supplement plan for veterans: AARP/UnitedHealthcare